Backup Infrastructure for CDP

 The following backup infrastructure components are required for CDP:

 The backup server is the configuration, administration and management core of the backup infrastructure.
 The backup server runs the Veeam CDP Coordinator Service.
 This service coordinates replication and data transfer tasks, and controls resource allocation.
+We recommend you to place the backup server in the target site or as a separate unit.

 For more information on the backup server, see Backup Server.